jamescherti/kirigami.el/README.md

 1. **Indentation-based folding** (Python, YAML, Haskell, etc.): [outline-indent](https://github.com/jamescherti/outline-indent.el)
 2. **Tree-sitter-based folding:** [treesit-fold](https://github.com/emacs-tree-sitter/treesit-fold) (The integration of Tree-sitter allows Emacs to operate on the Abstract Syntax Tree, making folding structurally accurate rather than heuristic.)
+3. The built-in `outline-minor-mode` for `emacs-lisp-mode`, `markdown-mode`, and `conf-mode`/`conf-unix-mode`.

-The author prefers using `outline-indent` for languages like Python, despite having `treesit-fold` installed.
+NOTE: The author prefers using `outline-indent` for languages like Python, despite having `treesit-fold` installed.
 The advantage of `outline-indent` is that it allows for infinite folding depth; it enables the folding of classes, functions within them, and even nested structures like `while` loops and `if` statements.

 ### Maintaining Vertical Cursor Position During Folding